Urban Forestry Offices of Major American Cities

 Lexington-Fayette Urban County Government - The Urban Forestry Program is located in the Division of Streets, Roads and Forestry.

-City of Portland - The Forestry Section of the Parks & Recreation Department has been managing Portlands shade and ornamental trees since the mid-1800s.
+City of Portland - The Forestry Section of the Parks, Recreation and Cemetery Division has been managing Portlands shade and ornamental trees since the mid-1800s.

 City of Boston: Urban Forestry - The urban forest plays an important role in Boston's landscape.
 The urban forest consists not only of all the treed areas in Boston (streets, yards, urban wilds, cemeteries, and parks) but also shrubs, grasses, herbaceous ground cover, soil, and our waterways.

 City of Worcester - The mission of the Parks, Recreation and Cemetery Division is to maintain the City's water, sewer and street and traffic systems for the protection of the publics safety and to maintain all city parks, playgrounds, beaches, and street trees, as well as maintaining the cemetery and public buildings so as to improve the quality of life for all the citizens of Worcester.

 City of Minneapolis: Urban Forest - The urban forest is a major capital asset in any city.
 In Minneapolis, more than 979,000 trees provide incredible beauty and shade while covering more than 26% of our urban landscape.

 City of St. Paul: Forestry - The Department of Parks, Recreation and Forestry is responsible for over 124,000 trees throughout the city.
 As part of this responsibility, Forestry must deal with planting, maintenance and removal, trimming, wood recycling, and education.

 City of Jefferson - Department of Parks & Recreation